mattgodbolt/seasocks/README.md

 Features
 --------
 * Simple C++ API
 * Serves static content from disk
 * API for building WebSocket servers
 * Simple command line binary for quick serving of static files only
 * Supports newer Hybi-10 and Hybi-16 WebSockets as well as the older Hixie style.

 Stuff it doesn't do
 -------------------
-It's not nearly as configurable as Apache, Lighttpd, Nginx, Jetty, etc.
+* It's not nearly as configurable as Apache, Lighttpd, Nginx, Jetty, etc.
-It provides only limited support for custom content generation (e.g. Servlets).
+* It provides only limited support for custom content generation (e.g. Servlets).
-It has been designed for WebSocket based control.
+* It has been designed for WebSocket based control.
+* It's Linux focused and probably wont work on other systems (however patches to support other systems are welcome)

 Getting started
 ---------------